Skip to Content

 The Committee on Character and Fitness is required by Supreme Court Rule to assess your diligence.
 You must complete the research necessary to answer each question.
 Failure to strictly comply with the requirements of the application will reflect negatively upon you, and will result in substantial delay to, or potential denial of, your admission to the practice of law.

-Pursuant to Ariz.
+Under Ariz.
 Sup.
 Ct.
-Rule 37(a)(1), an applicant must take the oath of admission and be admitted to practice of law within five years prior to the date when the UBE Score was earned.
-This means your background investigation must be completed before the date of your exam.
-If you have not submitted your application at least 6 months prior to your score expiration date, you may not be eligible for admission and no refund is permissible in accordance with the admission rules.
-If you wish to motion the Court for an extension of the time by which you must be admitted, you will need to file the motion with the Clerk of the Supreme Court and serve a copy on the Committee on Character and Fitness.
+Rule 37(a)(1), you must take the oath of admission and be admitted to the practice of law within five years of the date your Bar Exam score was earned.
+This means that your background investigation must be completed, you must be recommended for admission, and you must take the oath of admission before your Bar Exam score expires.
+If you have not submitted your application at least six months before your score expiration date, you may not be eligible for admission, and no refund will be issued in accordance with the admission rules.
+If you wish to petition the Court for an extension of the time which you must be admitted, you will need to file the petition with the Clerk of the Supreme Court and serve a copy on the Committee on Character and Fitness.

 Arizona Law Course & MPRE:

-An investigation is considered to be open and ongoing until at least such time that applicant completes the required Course on Arizona Law and submits proof of a passing score on the MPRE as established in this jurisdiction.
+An investigation is open and ongoing until at least such time that applicant completes the required Course on Arizona Law and submits proof of a passing score on the MPRE as established in this jurisdiction.
 The passing MPRE score must be earned within eight years of the date of application or within the time frame for taking the oath of admission after the successful bar examination.
-Both are required before the Committee on Character and Fitness is able to make a final determination regarding admission.
+Both are required before the Committee on Character and Fitness can make a final determination regarding admission.

 References Note: